Skip to main content

 The following commands are currently available:

-• getSchema to get the schemata used to validate the config JSON
+• getSchema to get the schema used to validate the JSON config

 • getConfig to fetch current config as a JSON object

-• updateConfig to update the complete configuration of the Azure EventHubs Bridge
+• updateConfig to update the complete configuration of the respective bridge

 • getStatus to fetch information about current bridge status